HACManchester/documentation/docs/Tools_Equipment/Orange_laser_cutter.md

 -   If you can smother the fire in-place using a piece of stock, do so.
 -   If you can't smother it in place, put it on the floor and try to stomp it out.
+-   If the fire is in the laser and you can safely fight it use the CO2 extinghuser available next to the laser
 -   If you can't do either of these, leave the space immediately, and call 999.
 The address is Wellington House, Pollard Street, Manchester, M40 7FS